craftcms/element-api/README.md

 #### `transformer`

 The [transformer](http://fractal.thephpleague.com/transformers/) that should be used to define the data that should be returned for each element.
+If you don’t set this, the default transformer will be used, which includes all of the element’s direct attribute values, but no custom field values.

 ```php
 // Can be set to a function